 Charles I.D.
 Looff

 Charles I.D.
-Looff was one of the great carousel makers of the late 19th and early 20th century.
+Looff was one of the great carousel makers of the late 19th and early 20th centuries.
 A skilled woodcarver, he arrived in New York City from Denmark in 1870 at the age of 18 and by 1876 had manufactured the first carousel for New York’s Coney Island.
 During his lifetime he produced carousels for parks all across the nation.
 In 1910, he delivered one to Saltair Park, just outside Salt Lake City, which would eventually find its way to Nederland, Colorado.